eklitzke/e/README.md

 Code Layout
 ===========

 C++ code all lives in the `src` directory.
-From time to time I process the source files there with `third_party/cpplint.py` and ensure that they pass all of the checks (even when it's annoying to do so).
+The C++ code all passes the checks by `third_party/cpplint.py` (which you should install as a git hook if you're hacking on the editor).

 JavaScript code (well, ECMAScript really) lives in the `js/` directory.

 Third party code, regardless of language or origin, is in the `third_party/` directory.
-This also inclused some third party "data", such as the terminfo capabilities file.
+This also includes some third party "data", such as the terminfo capabilities file.

 Building